Umskie/NewRepository/README.md

 # NewRepository
-# There is nothing permanent, except change
+# Prevention is Better than Cure.